damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 # Introduction

-*The introduction aims to provide more details about the project, goal, and its context.
-Context is defined as “the interrelated conditions in which something exists or occurs”*
+*The introduction to the documentation aims to provide more details about the project goal, and context.
+This introduction should allow the reader to first understand the motivation of the project and also who is involved or has been involved in its creation.
+As this documaentation structure aims at fostering the reuse of the contents of the project, it is important to understand well the context.*

 ## Motivations

 *Why are you starting this project?*

 ```
-The project BCN3D Moveo is motivated by the high cost of the materials that undergraduate students must use for learning how to engineer mechatronics systems.
+As an example, the project BCN3D **[BCN3D](https://github.com/BCN3D/BCN3D-Moveo)** Moveo is motivated by the high cost of the materials that undergraduate students must use for learning how to engineer mechatronics systems.
 ```

 ## Goals